atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 V r
 I celerate their marriage: he was by no means, however, pleased with hurrying it up : he wished to acquaint his mother and Sisters with his design, and to invite them to his wedding.
-The latter part of his wish she would not hear of — She
+The latter part of his wish she would not hear of --She
 /
 insisted on his giving up the desired mi.